Nick-tsoukas/client-management/README.md

  # Client Management

  This app was built in effort to learn angular development.
+It is still in development, but wanted to explore how to host the app in production.

  link to app